Name: Lucchetti Mara

 Host Organisation: University of Luxembourg

-Integration of iPSC-derived epithelial cells and of on-chip TEER measurement in the HuMiX gut model
+Project Title: Integration of iPSC-derived epithelial cells and of on-chip TEER measurement in the HuMiX gut model.

-The PhD student (m/f) will further develop the Human Microbial Crosstalk (HuMiX) gut-on-a-chip system which enables proximal co-culture of microbial cells, epithelial cells, and other mammalian cells, e.g., immune cells.
-The main working tasks of the advertised subproject are:
+The objective of this project is to further develop the Human Microbial Crosstalk (HuMiX) model.
+This gut-on-a-chip model enables proximal co-culture of microbial cells, epithelial cells, and other mammalian cells, e.g., immune cells.
+The main working tasks are:

 - to establish protocols for obtaining iPSC-based intestinal epithelial cell cultures;